 One of the things OverTime discovered that really resonated with him was branding and how to build one.
 For years he was creating music and an image reflective upon what he was hearing on the radio, and what he had seen on the television.
 In 2015, things really started to click for him.
 He realized that being something he was not, was not the route he needed or wanted to go.
 The result?
 He got back to his roots.
 He no longer wanted to be a “rapper” per se, so much as he just wanted to be himself.
 So who is OverTime?
 OverTime is a kid that grew up in Montana riding horseback, atv’s, motorcycles, shooting guns, and wearing “work” style jeans, playing in the mud, and listening to Hank with his Dad.

-OverTime has booked and headlined 8 U.S. tours without the assistance of any agencies, labels, or management.
+OverTime has booked and headlined 10 U.S. tours without the assistance of any agencies, labels, or management.
 He’s as independent and self-sufficient as it comes in the industry.
-His tours have taken him through 27 different states, a number he hopes to increase in the near future.
+His tours have taken him through 35 different states.
+Recently, his concerts have been selling out all over the country!

 OverTime's social media numbers continue to climb every day.
-His Facebook page alone grows by roughly 1,000 new likes per week giving him a current total of 75,000 follows.
-OverTimes music videos that have been uploaded to Facebook directly have garnered 5.5 million views giving him a total combined view count between Facebook and Youtube of 14.3 million views!
+His Facebook page alone grows by roughly 1,800 new followers per week giving him a current total of over 100,000 follows.

 “In And Out Of The Game” – Released March 8th, 2011